guitarpicva/radcommlink/README.md

 Manually compiling is something like the following:

-#Ensure the Qt tools are in the path:
+Ensure the Qt tools are in the path:

 export PATH=~/Qt/5.12.3/gcc_64/bin:$PATH

-/# test it
+test qmake

 qmake -v

-# should show you the version string if the path is correct
+This should show you the version string if the path is correct

-# do a shadow build
+Do a shadow build

 cd /home/me/build/radcommlink
 qmake /home/me/src/radcommlink/radcommlink.pro
 make